 Always innovating to serve the artist, Kari added acoustic music radio promotion to her arsenal of services in 1999.
 She developed programs to help artists through the entire CD process from conception to promotion.
 Many of the artists Kari promoted at radio garnered No. 1 records or scored significantly within the Top 10 on the Folk DJ-L Chart.

-In addition to celebrating her 40 years in roots/acoustic music, 2012 is also the 20th Anniversary of the Chris Austin Songwriting Contest, which Kari co-founded.
+In addition to celebrating her 50 years in roots/acoustic music, 2022 was the 30th Anniversary of the Chris Austin Songwriting Contest, which Kari co-founded.
 Gillian Welch, Tift Merritt and Adrienne Young are included among the roster of winners.
 Kari was also Asst.
 Festival Director at MerleFest for five years, as well as for Newport Folk Festival in 1997.
 She is the Founding and Past President/Conference Director for SERFA, the South East